Sally Beauty Holdings Inc. (SBH) Shares Up Despite Recent Market Volatility

 Cowen, on the other hand, stated in their research note that they expect to see SBH reach a price target of $17.
 The rating they have provided for SBH stocks is “Market Perform” according to the report published on August 12th, 2022.

-During the last 5 trading sessions, SBH fell by -6.10%, which changed the moving average for the period of 200-days by +3.18% in comparison to the 20-day moving average, which settled at $16.09.
-In addition, Sally Beauty Holdings Inc. saw 19.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SBH rose by +2.18%, which changed the moving average for the period of 200-days by +1.70% in comparison to the 20-day moving average, which settled at $15.60.
+In addition, Sally Beauty Holdings Inc. saw 19.73% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading